The Device Detail page is accessed by navigating to Devices (in the sidebar of the hub UI) and then selecting a particular device from the list.

 - Preferences (F) is where you can configure device or driver behavior.
 Most drivers offer options to enable or disable debug logging (which may be helpful for troubleshooting driver behavior or working with the developer) or event description logging (which can be helpful to see event history in Logs if that is helpful for app or other troubleshooting).
 Devices may also have some settings that you can configure here.
 Consult the device user manual or the custom driver developer for specifics on how to adjust these preferences.
 Select Save Preferences to save any changes made in this section.

-- Device Details (H) allows you to view metadata about the device, including when it was created on Hubitat and device-specific data the platform or driver adds to this section, as well as what apps are using this device—the "In use by" section, which can be particularly handy when removing or swapping devices.
+- Device Details (J) allows you to view metadata about the device, including when it was created on Hubitat and device-specific data the platform or driver adds to this section.
+This section also shows what apps are using this device under the "In use by" section, which can be particularly handy when removing or swapping devices.

-- Scheduled Jobs (J) shows any jobs the driver has scheduled for itself.
+- Scheduled Jobs (K) shows any jobs the driver has scheduled for itself.
 Note that this does not reflect anything that an app (automation) may have scheduled for that device; that information would be found in App Status, generally as configured in the app's regular interface.
+(This information is often only useful when troubleshooting a driver with the developer or driver code you are writing as a developer yourself.)

-- Remove Device (K) allows you to remove the device from Hubitat.
+- Remove Device (L) allows you to remove the device from Hubitat.
 Be sure to remove the device from any apps using the device before removing it; apps using the device will be shown under the In Use By section.
 If this device is a Z-Wave device, be sure to put the device in exclusion mode (check the manufacturer's instructions) when using this option.
-Most Zigbee devices do not require this, though you may still reset the device manually if necessary.
-The manual for your device should have specific exclusion or removal instructions.
+Most Zigbee devices do not require this, though you may still reset the device manually if necessary, nor do most Matter, LAN, and other devices.
+The manual for your device should have specific exclusion or removal instructions if needed.